Neonatal Med Search

 “All of the byline authors meet the ICMJE criteria for authorship.
 We well understand privilege and responsibility of the authorship of the scientific publications.
 We declare that we are keeping global and/or local guidelines of research and publication ethics strictly including authorship.”

-All authors should describe details of individual author's position in the affiliated institution on the online submission system (ex. professor, college lecturer, graduate student, researcher, college student, postdoc, middle and high school teacher, high school student, etc).
+All authors should describe details of individual author's position in the affiliated institution on the online submission system (ex. professor, college lecturer, graduate student, researcher, college student, post-doc, middle and high school teacher, high school student, etc).
+Each author should list an associated department, university, or organizational affiliation and its location, including city, state/province (if applicable), and country.

 D. Prevention of duplicate submissions, duplicate publication, and copyright transfer agreement